Complete androgen insensitivity syndrome: Gonadectomy

+Counter-arguments

 Some individuals with CAIS may choose to retain their gonads.
 If this is the case, annual imaging of the gonads via MRI or ultrasound is recommended in order to monitor for signs of malignancy.
 Diagnostic laparoscopy and biopsy are also to be considered if imaging is ambiguous.

+A study in 2012 claimed that adult women with CAIS are increasingly likely to keep their gonads due to perceived benefits.
+A retrospective study which includes postpubertal CAIS individuals seen at a single UK DSD center shows that there has been a temporal shift away from gonadectomy.
+76.5% CAIS individuals between 2020 and 2025 elected to retain their gonads in this study.
+Endogenous hormone profiles show very specific features that influence bone health, hormonal replacement therapy may improve bone mineral density, but it does not normalize it.
+For individuals with CAIS who wish to keep their gonads, a biannual screening program is proposed.
+It may be possible to avoid gonadectomy throughout the patient's life with regular imaging and routine monitoring to ensure the gonads are healthy.

+It is emphasized that not all imaging abnormalities are indicative of malignancy.
+Some activists consider that cancer risk is used to legitimate surgical and hormonal intervention because intersex bodies were positioned as inherently sick and in need of modification.

+Research also suggest that timely intervention to reduce genotoxicity such as DNA damage, inflammation and imbalanced autophagy may promote germ cells specification and decrease the risk of germ cells tumor.
+It may allow to keep not only the gonads but also the potential of fertility in CAIS individuals.

 Hormone replacement therapy

-Some have hypothesized that supraphysiological levels of estrogen may reduce the diminished bone mineral density associated with CAIS.
+The doses of hormone replacement therapy (HRT) for CAIS individuals are debatable.
+Some have hypothesized that supraphysiological levels of estrogen may reduce the diminished bone mineral density associated with CAIS, while counter-arguments suggested a lower dose of HRT because levels of estrogen in CAIS individuals are normally below the female range before gonadectomy.
 Data has been published that suggests affected women who were not compliant with estrogen replacement therapy, or who had a lapse in estrogen replacement, experienced a more significant loss of bone mineral density.
 Progestin replacement therapy is usually seldom initiated as well.
 Androgen replacement has been reported to increase a sense of well-being in gonadectomized people with CAIS, although the mechanism by which this benefit is achieved is not well understood.

 Counseling

 It is no longer common practice to hide a diagnosis of CAIS from the affected individual or her family.
 Parents of children with CAIS need considerable support in planning and implementing disclosure for their child once the diagnosis has been established.
 For parents with young children, information disclosure is an ongoing, collaborative process requiring an individualized approach that evolves in concordance with the child's cognitive and psychological development.
 In all cases, the assistance of a psychologist experienced in the subject is recommended.